LucasJMO/E6Plus/classes/Marshall.md

 5   | 5   | 4 | 1 | 4 | Project Voice
 6   | 6/1 | 5 | 2 | 5 | Terrible Shout, Command Enemy

-**Weapon and Armor Proficiency**: Marshalls are proficient with all simple and martial weapons, as well as any exotic weapons appropriate to their race, religion, or culture.
+**Weapon and Armor Proficiency**: Marshalls are proficient with all simple and martial weapons.
 Marshalls are proficient with all armor and shields (including tower shields).

 **Battle Shout**: Once per day per class level, a marshall may expend a swift action in order to grant all allies within short range a +1 Morale bonus to all attack and damage rolls.
 This bonus lasts for a number of rounds equal to the marshall's class level.
 At 4th level this bonus increases to +2.